COSC3020/mergesort-NolanNachbar/README.md

 1. The outer while-loop runs $log_2 n$ times.
 This is because it begins at $1$ and will keep doubling until doubling would result in being bigger than the array. $1,2,4,...,k$ where $k$ is the largest integer such that $k < n$ and $2k <= n$, $\Theta(log_2 n) = $\Theta(log_2 n)$$
 2. The outermost for-loop runs once for every subarray.
 There are $\frac{n}{2 \text{ subarray size }}$ subarrays at any given time.
 The for loop will process $n$ elements at any iteration so the time complexity is $\Theta(n)$
 3. The innermost while-loop and the innermost for-loop handle the merging.
-In the worst case, the while-loop runs $n$ times and the for-loop also runs $n$ times when shifting the elements.
-Thus combined they result in $\Theta(n^2)$.
+The merging step involves comparing elements from two subarrays.
+When two subarrays are merged, and an element from the second subarray is smaller than an element in the first subarray, it is shifted left by one position.
+In the worst case, this requires $\Theta(n)$ shifts for each merge.

-We have $log_2 n$, $n$, and $n^2$, so multiplying those, the time complexity is:
+We have $log_2 n$, $n$, and $n$, so multiplying those, the time complexity is:

 $$
-T(n) \in \Theta(n^3 log n)
+T(n) \in \Theta(n^2 log n)
 $$

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 I originally did this all independently except for using the code in the slides as an outline for my code.
-When correcting my compexity analysis after the first review, I looked at this repo to help me figure out if mine should be $\Theta (n^2 log n)$ or my original estimate of $\Theta (n^3 log n)$.
-While our code is similar I still think mine should be $\Theta (n^3 log n)$. https://github.com/COSC3020/mergesort-ross223
+When correcting my compexity analysis after the first review, I looked at this repo to help me figure out if mine should be $\Theta (n^2 log n)$ or my original estimate of $\Theta (n^3 log n)$. https://github.com/COSC3020/mergesort-ross223